Contents of this chapter

 I got to Barcelona through a friend I had made in my volunteer work for Computer Professionals for Social Responsibility, David Casacuberta.
 A Spaniard who moved to Catalonia but still preferred speaking Spanish to waiters decades later when I had dinner with him, Casacuberta was one of those academics who straddled computers and the social sciences.
 His research changed from year to year, but generally concerned effective ways of applying computer science to social problems, and the effects computer science have on society.
 It’s a perfect occupation to pursue in Barcelona, which for centuries has been on the technological leading edge and is determined to stay there.

 Casacuberta, who was one of the few members of CPSR in Europe, first contacted me in 1998 to thank me for an article I published in The American Reporter about fascist propaganda.
-In this article, “Nazis, Neos, and Other Nasties On the Net”, I boldly started that we should not tolerate these perennial threats in our public places.
+In this article, “Nazis, Neos, and Other Nasties On the Net”, I boldly stated that we should not tolerate these perennial threats in our public places.
 Although I called for some forbearance online, because their postings did not create an immediate physical threat, I recognized that they could still be dangerous.

 My balanced approach, although it certainly did not solve the problem (as we found later when the “alt-right” took over public discourse), was a contrast to the standard Internet activist view in the United States.
 Most American free speech advocates on the Internet simply said that anything goes, and that in a marketplace of free expression the truth will win out.